Migrate to Warp from VS Code terminal Warp lets VS Code users choose their own path: keep VS Code for editing and run Warp as the terminal alongside it, or replace both with Warp's built-in code editor. This page walks through reconfiguring your terminal settings for either path. ## What Warp can he

 settings.json(~/Library/Application Support/Code/User/settings.jsonon macOS) and port the equivalent terminal settings (terminal.integrated.*keys) into my Warpsettings.tomlusing themodify-settingsskill.
 Show me a diff before applying. -

-Review the proposed diff and approve.
+Review the proposed diff, then approve the changes.
 Warp hot-reloads

 settings.toml.